2023 Best Value Sociology Master's Degree Schools in the New England Region

 UCONN graduate students pay an average of $42,237 in tuition and fees each year.

-Brandeis University landed the #10 spot in the 2023 rankings for the best value master’s degree sociology programs.
-Located in the city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.
+Brandeis University did quite well in this year’s ranking of the best places for sociology students to get a master’s degree.
+It came in at #10 on the list.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 The average tuition and fees for an out-of-state graduate students at Brandeis are $53,618 a year.